Table of contents

 In some industries such as police, fire services and nursing, overtime is an integral part of income and is considered in full for serviceability purposes.

-While for other professions, a reduced proportion of overtime income is used.
+Meanwhile, for other professions, a reduced proportion of overtime income is used.

-In these cases, the lender acknowledges that the borrower has in fact been paid all of the overtime, but will only apply a reduced amount in calculating serviceability because there is no guarantee that the borrower will continue to earn overtime at the same level if market or employment conditions change.
+In these cases, the lender acknowledges that the borrower has in fact been paid all of the overtime, but will only apply a reduced amount in calculating serviceability because there is no guarantee that the borrower will continue to earn overtime at the same level of market or employment conditions change.

 If an applicant has a second job, the income from it will only be considered if the job has been held continuously for at least one year.

-Centrelink benefits, in particular Family Tax Benefit Parts A and B, are considered in most cases where the children are under the age of eleven.
+Note: Centrelink benefits, in particular Family Tax Benefit Parts A and B, are considered in most cases where the children are under the age of eleven.

 Lenders take into account rental income from investment properties when calculating serviceability.